Stranger danger: In the United Kingdom

 In the United Kingdom, stranger danger has long been a key theme in the safety of children.
 The potential danger of a child being abused or killed by a stranger has been seen as a major factor in children having less freedom from the mid 20th century onwards, although factors including other crimes as well as increased road traffic (increasing the risk of being run over) have also been deemed as factors in parents becoming more protective of their children in more recent years.

-The conviction of Ian Brady and Myra Hindley of the Moors murders in 1966 was seen by many as the event which led to parents allowing their children less freedom – as well as making parents and children more alert of the fact that there are also dangerous women as well as dangerous men.
+The conviction of Ian Brady and Myra Hindley of the Moors murders in 1966 was seen by many as the event which led to parents allowing their children less freedom, as well as making parents and children more alert of the fact that there are dangerous women as well as dangerous men.
 The brother of one of Brady and Hindley's victims recalled many years later that his murdered brother had been regularly warned not to accept sweets or lifts from strange men, but had never been told not to speak to or go anywhere with a strange woman, as few people at the time were aware that a strange woman could be potentially as dangerous as a strange man.
-Although child murders already were frequently reported in Britain before the Moors Murders came to light, the fact that a woman was involved was obviously a factor in the case being so high profile in the media and public eye – and remained so in the years ahead, despite the vast number of other high-profile murder cases which made the headlines.
+Although child murders were already frequently reported in Britain before the Moors murders came to light, the fact that a woman was involved was a factor in the case becoming so high profile in the media and public eye, and remained so in the years ahead, despite the vast number of other high-profile murder cases which made the headlines.
 The first of Brady and Hindley's five known victims, Pauline Reade, was even a neighbour of Myra Hindley.
 The other four victims, however, were all unknown to Brady and Hindley.

-In more recent years, "stranger danger" killings of children including that of at least four young girls by Robert Black during the 1980s, and that of Sarah Payne in West Sussex in July 2000, may have led parents to become increasingly protective of their children – as well as prompting parents and teachers to make children more alert of the dangers of strangers.
+In more recent years, "stranger danger" killings of children, including that of at least four young girls by Robert Black during the 1980s, and that of Sarah Payne in West Sussex in July 2000, may have led parents to become increasingly protective of their children, as well as prompting parents and teachers to make children more alert of the dangers of strangers.
 Black was a stranger who lured his victims from different parts of Britain while working as a lorry driver, while Sarah Payne's killer Roy Whiting was not known to the victim or to any of her family, who had confirmed this to the police when Sarah Payne was still missing and Whiting was first identified as a possible suspect.
+The murder of James Bulger in 1993 has also been cited as part of this phenomenon, although in that case the toddler involved was killed by a pair of older children rather than an adult.
+In the aftermath of Bulger's murder, in "a survey of parents by the children's organisation, Kidscape, 97% of respondents put abduction as their biggest worry, ahead of traffic accidents, glue-sniffing and Aids."